I get commissions for purchases made through links in this post.

 ReSharper is a must-have Visual Studio extension for all developers.
 Not only does it incorporate the refactoring techniques from the Refactoring book, but it also has a number of coding features that make a developers life easier.
 It has already saved me a TON of time developing.
 Why are you still reading this?!?
 GO BUY IT NOW!

 When I wanted to create a website using a "plug-in" model, my first DI (Dependency Injection) framework I grabbed was MEF.
-This is the same technology that Microsoft uses in Visual Studio and I've been using it for my CMS since 2011.
+This is the same technology that Microsoft uses in Visual Studio.

 I've moved on from Ninject and StructureMap has morphed into Lamar for ASP.NET Core.